Open Source Intelligence: Good, But Use With Caution

-At one time, .gov, .org, .edu, and many .com sites were considered acceptable sources for research and analysis for both finished and raw intelligence.
+Open source intelligence sites, such as .gov, .org, .edu, and many .com sites, used to be acceptable choices for research for both finished and raw intelligence.
 They might not always have been neutral, but their biases were generally discernible and could be filtered from the final product.
-But the trustworthiness of publicly available data has eroded.
+But the trustworthiness of publicly available data is becoming uneven.

-The recent example of how the news media handled the origin of COVID demonstrates an unhealthy trend.
-Reportedly, because the theory of a lab leak was put forth by persons that print and social media deemed untrustworthy, they dismissed the theory outright, and impeded the publication of any evidence that might support it.
-If the news media judges truth based on its biases, not journalistic ethics and standards, then its value is compromised.
+A recent example is the origin of COVID, which is a controversial case, but it illustrates the point.
+Reportedly, because the theory of a lab leak was put forth by persons that print and social media deemed untrustworthy, news outlets dismissed the theory outright, and impeded the publication of any articles or news pieces that might support it.
+If the media decides what to publish based on its own social and political biases, rather than on journalistic ethics and standards, then its output is devalued.

 Here are a few other tips to keep in mind as you conduct your research: